Neofonie/frontend-resources/README.md

 ## Podcasts

 * [Toolsday](https://spec.fm/podcasts/toolsday) A show by Una Kravets & Chris Dhanaraj about the latest in tech tools, tips, and tricks on Tuesdays at 2
-* [JS Air](https://javascriptair.com/) Seems to be dead, but the available episodes are quite good.

 ## Tech Tutorials